jalexcole/worldwindjs/README.md

 ### Migrating from NASA WebWorldWind

 - The WorldWindJS npm package is available in the [npm repository](https://www.npmjs.com/package/worldwindjs).
+- WorldWindJS is available on the __unpkg__ and __jsDelivr__ CDNs.
+See [CDN providers](https://github.com/emxsys/worldwindjs/wiki/CDN-providers) in the wiki for examples.
-- The project supports npm dependencies on its git repository: See [npm dependencies](https://github.com/emxsys/worldwindjs/wiki/npm-dependencies)is in the wiki.
+- The project supports npm dependencies on its git repository: See [npm dependencies](https://github.com/emxsys/worldwindjs/wiki/npm-dependencies) in the wiki for examples.
 - The JS libraries (production and debug) and the image resources are available in the [GitHub releases](https://github.com/emxsys/worldwindjs/releases/latest).